 After submitting a Volunteer Application, you will receive information regarding Volunteer Orientation dates and times.
 We require all new volunteers to attend a session.
 You will learn about the Natural Areas Division and Jefferson Memorial Forest and how to get started on your volunteer journey.

 Not ready to jump into a commitment, want to try something new or need just a few service hours for school?
-Join us for a project day as a One-Day Volunteer.
-Project days are work days where staff, on-going and one-day volunteers work on land management and trail support tasks such as invasive plant removal, clean-ups, mulching, trail maintenance and repair, or clipping back overhanging/encroaching vegetation.
-We send weekly emails with descriptions of the week’s opportunities.
-If you would like to be included on that mailing list, email us email@example.com.
+Join us for a project day.
+Volunteers work on land management and trail support efforts such as invasive plant removal, clean-ups, mulching, trail maintenance and repair, or clipping back overhanging/encroaching vegetation.
+Follow us on Facebook to stay in touch.

 Service projects are a great way for your employees, club or group to experience nature while giving back to the community.
 Get the satisfaction of a job well done by offering your group’s enthusiasm on a service project.
 Projects are available for groups of all sizes, and generally last three to four hours.
 Tools, gloves and other supplies are provided; just bring your desire to help!